 One of my favorite memories from growing up was going to the rodeo.
-It was one of my favorite traditions back in my hometown in Virginia.
+It was one of my favorite traditions back in my hometown of Roanoke, Virginia.
 And it fell around my birthday every year, lucky me!

 In fact, you might be familiar it.
 The Salem Rodeo was in a little movie called Borat.
 Boy, did it make a splash when it was first filmed.
 Now, it’s our little area’s claim to fame.
 You can check out the short clip below.

 But that was a long time ago, and I’ve got much better memories of attending the rodeo.

 My favorite part has always been the gals who barrel raced.
 I’ve always thought it was amazing the relationship you must have with a horse to teach them how to be so agile and turn those tight corners inches about the ground.